Nicolas-nwb/Stirling-PDF/docs/api/v1/merge.md

-# API: Fusionner plusieurs PDF
+# API: Merge Multiple PDFs

-Cette API permet de fusionner plusieurs fichiers PDF en un seul document.
-Outre l'envoi de fichiers, il est possible de fournir des URLs distantes via le champ `urlInputs`.
+This API merges several PDF files into one document.
+In addition to uploading files, you can provide remote URLs using the `urlInputs` field.

 ## Endpoint